Procedure Library

 Purpose

-The U.S. Department of Treasury, Office of Foreign Assets Control (“OFAC”) enforces U.S. economic sanctions, which are laws and regulations that restrict and, in some cases, completely prohibit, U.S. persons (wherever located) from engaging in transactions or “doing business with” designated persons and entities.
+The U.S. Department of the Treasury's Office of Foreign Assets Control (“OFAC”) administers and enforces U.S. economic sanctions.
+These laws restrict - or, in some cases, entirely prohibit - U.S. persons from engaging in transactions or “doing business with” certain designated individuals, entities, or countries.

-Several other U.S. federal agencies, such as the Department of Commerce, also maintain lists of persons and entities, where certain exports or financial transactions may be prohibited or require prior authorization.
+Other U.S. agencies, such as the Department of Commerce, maintain additional lists that restrict certain exports or financial transactions or require prior authorization.

 Applicability